mizudori/mizudori-international/_root/index.md

 ---
 ### Who We are

-Our company was established as the Agricultural producer's Cooperative Corporation in 2004.
-Using biotechnology, we carry out the mushroom bacterium floor manufacturing and grow mushrooms to ship elswhere to sell.
-The mushrooms are thick and soft and the usual smell has been removed so people who don't like normal mushrooms can enjoy this new variety.
+Mizudori is the largest producer of shiitake mushrooms in the north-east of Japan with annual production surpassing 500 tonnes and selling to supermarkets and restaurants throughout the region.

 ### Our Location

 We are located in northern Japan, in Tsukidate City, Miyagi Prefecture.
-It is near Lake Izunuma, home of many beautify birds that migrate here every year.
+It is near Lake Izunuma, home of many beautiful birds that migrate here every year.